-A few nights ago, there was an accident in the Canadian province of Saskatchewan involving a bus carrying members of a junior hockey team and their coaches.
+A few nights ago, there was an accident in the Canadian province of Saskatchewan involving a bus carrying members of a junior hockey team, the Humboldt Broncos, and their coaches.
 Fifteen people died, with the majority of them between the ages of 18-20.
 This tragedy has dominated the news since then.

 And I can’t seem to make myself care.
 I watch the news, because that’s part of my routine, and I think move on, you’ve talked about this enough already.
 This evening, the news anchor’s voice broke as she read out the names of the deceased, and she was clearly fighting back tears.
 Her job is to be cool as a cucumber and she struggles to maintain her composure, while I feel like an ice queen.